Abhikumar86/bibliometrics/Bibliometrix.md

     ##
     ## Generating affiliation field tag AU_UN from C1:  Done!

-Similarlt, the query was made to the *Web of Science Core Collection* database in *Basic search* by specifying option as *Topic* and time span *1989-2020*.
+Similarly, the query was made to the *Web of Science Core Collection* database in *Basic search* by specifying option as *Topic* and time span *1989-2020*.
 This resulted in total 198 documents.
 All the documents were selected by selecting all the pages and then added to the *Marked List*.
 Then *All records in this list (up to 500)* option is checked out.
 Then from Select Conten *Select All* Option is checked.
 Then Then exported in `BibTex` format using the *Export to Other File Formats* Option.

 ``` r
 library(bibliometrix)